Direwen/Inventory-Management/README.md

-# Inventory
+# Inventory Management 📦

-"Inventory" is a web application that allows users to efficiently manage inventories with user roles and permissions.
+Inventory Management is a web application that allows users to efficiently manage inventories with user roles and permissions.

 **Features:**

-* **User Roles and Inventory Control:**
+* **User Roles and Inventory Control 🧑‍🤝‍🧑**
-    * Create inventories and manage stock as an admin.
+  * Create inventories and manage stock as an admin  👑
-    * Invite users by email (up to 4 invitees).
+  * Invite users by email (up to 4 invitees) 📧
   * Each inventory requires:
     * 1 Admin
     * 1 Manager
     * Up to 3 Employees

-* **Stock Management and Notifications:**
+* **Stock Management and Notifications 📦🔔**
-    * Create, manage, and track products.
+  * Create, manage, and track products. 🏷️
-    * Low stock notifications.
+  * Low stock notifications. 🚨
-    * Stock inbound and outbound control.
+  * Stock inbound and outbound control. 🚚

+* **Audit Logs 📃**
-* **Audit Logs:** Track user activities.
+  * Track user activities for transparency and oversight. 👀

-* **Authentication and Recovery:**
+* **Authentication and Recovery 🔐**
-    * Traditional login or Google authentication.
+  * Traditional login or Google authentication. 🔑
-    * Password recovery and account deactivation.
+  * Password recovery and account deactivation. 🔐

-* **UI Features:**
+* **UI Features ✨**
-    * Light/Dark mode.
+  * Light/Dark mode support. 🌗
-    * Localization (English, Chinese, Spanish, Thai, Burmese).
+  * Localization (English, Chinese, Spanish, Thai, Burmese). 🌐
-    * Filtering and search in stock management.
+  * Filtering and search in stock management. 🔍

-* **Scalability and Extendibility:**
+* **Scalability and Extendibility 🚀**
-    * Observer Classes for automated processes.
+  * Observer Classes for handling automated processes. 🤖
-    * Trait usage to extend Laravel functionality.
+  * Trait usage to extend Laravel functionality. 💪

 **Technologies Used:**